VT-Intrinsic: Physics-Based Decomposition of Reflectance and Shading using a Single Visible-Thermal Image Pair: Related Work

-\emph{Learning-based approaches:} Unsupervised learning based methods that decorrelate albedo and shading ~\cite{liu2020unsupervised} or that enforce albedo consistency across changing illumination ~\cite{li2018learning} improve upon hand-crafted priors.
-Supervised learning-based models are primarily trained on synthetic datasets~\cite{li2018cgi,Li_2021_openrooms,Roberts_2021_hyperism,gta}, which provide ground-truth albedo and shading but suffer from a reality gap.
-Real-world datasets with sparse ordinal annotations, such as IIW~\cite{bell14IIW} and SAW~\cite{kovacs17SAW}, are beneficial but largely confined to indoor scenes and limited in scale.
-Intrinsic-v1~\cite{careagaIntrinsic-v1} extends learning to more diverse scenes by leveraging model predictions to obtain potentially noisy pseudo-ground truth.
-The success of pretrained generative models has inspired recent works~\cite{kocsis2023intrinsic,zeng2024rgbx,intrinsicDiffusion} that integrate diffusion priors for IID.
-However, as noted in~\cite{careagaIntrinsic-v2}, these models struggle with hallucinations, especially on out-of-distribution inputs.
+\textbf{Learning-based approaches:} Unsupervised learning based methods that decorrelate albedo and shading ~\cite{liu2020unsupervised} or that enforce albedo consistency across changing illumination ~\cite{li2018learning} improve upon hand-crafted priors.
+Supervised learning-based models are primarily trained on synthetic datasets~\cite{li2018cgi,Li_2021_openrooms,Roberts_2021_hyperism,gta}, which provide ground-truth albedo and shading but face a significant sim-to-real gap.
+Existing real-world datasets~\cite{bell14IIW,kovacs17SAW,wu2023maw} offer sparse annotations used by models (e.g., to predict albedo ordinalities~\cite{learning_ordinal_iccv2015}), but are limited to small-scale indoor scenes.
+Intrinsic-v1~\cite{careagaIntrinsic-v1} expands to more diverse data by using model predictions as pseudo-ground truth, albeit imperfectly.
+Recent works~\cite{kocsis2023intrinsic,zeng2024rgbx,intrinsicDiffusion} leverage diffusion priors for IID, yet as noted in~\cite{careagaIntrinsic-v2}, they suffer from hallucination.

-\emph{Using auxiliary sensors:} \citet{cheng2019non} used an additional near-infrared (NIR) image as a proxy for shading.
-However, many real-world scenes have varying albedo in NIR (albeit less than visible), which limits the applicability of this cue. \citet{sato2023unsupervised} used intensity of sparse LIDAR returns and enforce consistency with estimated albedos.
-However, LIDARs operate in the NIR band and the NIR albedo value is not typically correlated with visible albedo~\cite{cheng2019non}.
-While these cues in NIR band are useful in specific scenes, our approach of using the complementary relationship between visible image (reflected light) and thermal image (proxy for absorbed light) is applicable more broadly.
+\textbf{Using auxiliary sensors:} \citet{cheng2019non} used near-infrared (NIR) images as shading proxies, but NIR albedo often varies across materials (albeit less than visible) and modern efficient lighting such as LEDs hardly emits NIR, limiting generality and applicability. \citet{sato2023unsupervised} used intensity of sparse LiDAR returns and enforce consistency with estimated albedos, yet LIDAR operates in NIR where albedo differs from visible~\cite{cheng2019non}.
+While such NIR cues help in specific cases, our approach exploits the complementary relation between visible (reflected light) and thermal (proxy for absorbed light), enabling broader applicability.